tronprotocol/documentation-en/docs/developers/archive-manifest.md

   [Links](https://github.com/tronprotocol/java-tron/releases)

 ### Use Steps

-``Step 2`` is not required every time, but it is recommended to run it every time to optimize the experience
-- 1. Make sure the FullNode service is stopped
+- 1. Make sure the FullNode service is stopped.
-- 2. Execute the ArchiveManifest plugin
+- 2. Execute the ArchiveManifest plugin.
-- 3. Start the FullNode service
+- 3. Start the FullNode service.

+``Step ii`` is not required every time, but it is recommended to run it every time to optimize the experience.

 ### How to use

-Start a new FullNode using the default config, then an `output-directory` will be produced in the current directory.
+After FullNode runs, the default database directory: `output-directory`, the optimization plugin will work with the `output-directory/database` directory.
-The database in the `database` subdirectory of the `output-directory` directory is the database to be processed.

 #### Use it Independently